epfl-ada/ada-2024-project-databand/README.md

 ### How to use the library
 Tell us how the code is arranged, any explanations goes here.

+data:
+- data/raw: raw files given from the CMU movie dataset
+- data/processed: relevant files put in csv format, including column headers as specified by dataset README

+src:
+- src/data: scripts to load and process the data
+  - src/data/load_data.py: functions to load raw files from data/raw and save into correct format into data/processed
+  - src/data/process_data.py: functions to pre-process data and extract meaningful information e.g. values from FreebaseID:name tuples

 ## Project Structure